The List of Kanye West Albums in Order of Release

 10. Bound 2

-“Yeezus,” the sixth studio album by American rapper and producer Kanye West, made its mark on the music scene when it dropped on June 18, 2013, via Def Jam Recordings and Roc-A-Fella Records.
-Collaborating with a roster of notable artists and producers, including Daft Punk, Mike Dean, and Travis Scott, West’s vision for the album was daring and experimental.
-Characterized as his most audacious work, “Yeezus” ventured into diverse musical territories, blending industrial, acid house, punk, and Chicago drill influences.
-West’s innovative sampling, as seen in tracks like “Blood on the Leaves,” showcased his boundary-pushing creativity.
-The album received critical acclaim and debuted at number one on the US Billboard 200, solidifying its place in music history.
+“Yeezus” is the sixth studio album by American rapper and producer Kanye West, released on June 18, 2013, by Def Jam Recordings and Roc-A-Fella Records.
+He collaborated with an ensemble of renowned artists and producers like Daft Punk, Mike Dean, and Travis Scott in making a really ambitious and extremely experimentalistic piece of work.
+Called his most experimental album to date, “Yeezus” explored a significantly vast range of musical spaces that pulled from sources as diverse as industrial, acid house, punk, and Chicago drill.
+In a way, West’s innovative sampling, evident in tracks like “Blood on the Leaves,” was merely a canvas to show just how much he could stretch his creativity.
+Continuing his streak of critical acclaim, it debuted at number one on the US Billboard 200, placing the album among history.

 7. The Life of Pablo (2016)